-After deciding it was almost impossible to create a menu that every guest would love, Craig and Jaime decided to choose their own favourite food, and created an amazing menu with expert in-house caterers, Galloping Gourmet.
+After deciding it was almost impossible to create a menu that every guest would love, Craig and Jaime decided to choose their own favourite food, and created an amazing menu with expert on-site caterers.
 They started with a smoked bacon scotch egg, and then served fillet of beef with potato dauphinoise for main course.
 And for pudding… triple chocolate brownie!

 Let Them Eat Cake!